 For example, even if an algorithm determines correctly that a policy provides no coverage for a particular loss, claimants may still need help getting a fair damage estimate and reliable contractor.
 “Yes, that’s a cost,” said the homeowners CCO, “but it can also create customer stickiness and a lot of good will.”
 The result is more likely to be a positive experience the claimant shares as opposed to complaining about being summarily dismissed by the insurer’s bot.
 This can make a significant difference, as one technology entrepreneur calculated it takes roughly 40 positive customer experiences to undo the damage of a single negative review.5

-Hence insurers should strive to create a flexible digital experience that capitalises on the many benefits of automation and more advanced technologies while allowing live adjusters and claims managers to seamlessly weave their way in and out as their presence is required.
+Hence insurers should strive to create a flexible digital experience that capitalizes on the many benefits of automation and more advanced technologies while allowing live adjusters and claims managers to seamlessly weave their way in and out as their presence is required.

 In the end, claims professionals are very likely to remain the heart of their function at most carriers, only in different ways than before.
 It’s important to upgrade their skill sets and broaden their horizons to exponential levels, so they can complement automated systems, take advantage of more advanced technologies, and continue to add value for their employers and customers.